 Decluttering before your baby arrives:

-• Reduces overwhelm during postpartum
+• Reduces overwhelm during postpartum.

-• Makes your home easier to clean
+• Makes your home easier to clean.

 1. Excess Clothing